Julie Delpy: Music

 Delpy is also a musical artist.
-Three tracks from her 2003 album Julie Delpy - "A Waltz for a Night", "An Ocean apart", and "Je t'aime tant" - were featured in Before Sunset.
-She composed the original score for 2 Days in Paris in which she performed Marc Collin's "Lalala" over the closing credits.
+Three tracks from her 2003 album Julie Delpy — "A Waltz for a Night", "An Ocean Apart", and "Je t'aime tant" — were featured in Before Sunset.
+She composed the original score for 2 Days in Paris, in which she performed Marc Collin's "Lalala" over the closing credits.
 She also wrote the music for her 2009 film The Countess.

 Personal life

-Delpy moved to New York in 1990, then to Los Angeles a few years later.
-She has been a naturalized US citizen since 2001 although she also retains her French citizenship.
+Delpy moved to New York City in 1990, then to Los Angeles a few years later.
+She has been a naturalized US citizen since 2001, although she also retains her French citizenship.
 She divides her time between Paris and Los Angeles.
-From 2007 to 2012 she was in a relationship with German film composer Marc Streitenfeld.
+From 2007 to 2012, she was in a relationship with German film composer Marc Streitenfeld.
 Their son was born in January 2009.

-In 2015 she married Dimitris Birbilis.
+In 2015, she married Dimitris Birbilis.

-Delpy has expressed her commitment to correcting inaccurate assumptions regarding feminism, telling IndieWire "I'm very dedicated to feminism [but] even if I'm a feminist, I don't think all women are perfect.
+Delpy has expressed her commitment to correcting inaccurate assumptions regarding feminism, telling IndieWire: "I'm very dedicated to feminism [but] even if I'm a feminist, I don't think all women are perfect.
 If we're equal to men, we are also imperfect like men ...
 [Some men] try to say [feminists] think that women are better than men, and I want to tell them, 'no'".
-In a 2007 interview with Jan Lisa Huttner, she said, "I was raised by a feminist, so I'm not a feminist.
+In a 2007 interview with Jan Lisa Huttner, she said: "I was raised by a feminist, so I'm not a feminist.
 I don't need to be.
 I’m equal to men.
 I have no issues with the idea that I'm the same as a man.
 I have my differences; I have breasts, and different plumbing, different stuff down there.
 But outside of this, my consciousness, my capacity at creating, my capacity at doing things is the same as a man".
-However, in a 2012 interview with Emily Greenhouse in The New Yorker, she said, "You know, I've been raised by feminists, and I'm such a feminist, there's no way I'm not going to be feminist, because my core is so deeply feminist that I can even make sexist comments about women, and I feel still a feminist".
+However, in a 2012 interview with Emily Greenhouse in The New Yorker, she said: "You know, I've been raised by feminists, and I'm such a feminist, there's no way I'm not going to be feminist, because my core is so deeply feminist that I can even make sexist comments about women, and I feel still a feminist".

-Delpy has said she has been plagued by health problems since childhood and had to wear callipers at age eight.
+Delpy has said she has been plagued by health problems since childhood and had to wear calipers at age eight.
 She also occasionally experiences migraines and panic-attacks.

 In 2022, Delpy was an honoree by the Carnegie Corporation of New York's Great Immigrant Award.